-Group financial statements Parent Company financial statements Performance materiality 70% (2024: 70%) of Group materiality 70% (2024: 70%) of Parent Company materiality Basis and rationale for determining In determining performance materiality, we considered the following g factors: performance a. the quality of the control environment; materiality b. there is an effective corporate governance structure; c. continued low level of uncorrected misstatements; and d. no prior period adjustments.
+Group financial statements Parent Company financial statements Performance materiality 70% (2024: 70%) of Group materiality 70% (2024: 70%) of Parent Company materiality Basis and rationale for determining performance materiality In determining performance materiality, we considered the followin a. the quality of the control environment; b. there is an effective corporate governance structure; c. continued low level of uncorrected misstatements; and d. no prior period adjustments. g factors: